Primarily active in: United States of America

 Harris graduated with a Bachelor of Science in computer engineering from U of I in 1985 and quickly found work with McDonnell Douglas (now Boeing) in St. Louis where she had previously interned as a student co-op.
 “I was hired to do computer programming, but I started working part-time on my master’s degree in computer resources and information systems management at Webster University while working full-time on computer systems for fighter jets at McDonnell Douglas.
 I was testing the F-18 Operational Flight Program for the Navy, and I started writing software for the Navy A-12 stealth bomber.”

-In April 1991, Harris joined systems integration and information technology provider Veridian Engineering (now General Dynamics Advanced Information Systems) to work on cuttingedge Army helicopter technology at Huntsville.
+In April 1991, Harris joined systems integration and information technology provider Veridian Engineering (now General Dynamics Advanced Information Systems) to work on cutting-edge Army helicopter technology at Huntsville.
 “I came on board as a software Independent Verification and Validation (IV&V) engineer.
 Veridian had the prime contract in support of the software IV&V effort for [the Boeing-Sikorsky RAH- 66] Comanche.
 At that time, I was supporting software for the embedded weapon systems along with the mission computer software.
 I later became the manager for the team.
 I furthered my support efforts by expanding our contract vehicle to accommodate hardware integration efforts.
 Prior to the Comanche program being cancelled, I was emplaced for four years as the systems integration lead supporting the Comanche chief engineer.”

-The RAH-66 Comanche was cancelled in February 2004 and with it a highly integrated avionics architecture built around two shoebox-sized supercomputers and millions of lines of software code.
+The RAH-66 Comanche was canceled in February 2004 and with it a highly integrated avionics architecture built around two shoebox-sized supercomputers and millions of lines of software code.
 Harris noted, “The biggest challenge for the Comanche effort was the extensive integration required to support this fully-redundant next-generation platform.
 What set this system apart was the embedded capability to be reconfigured during operations.”
 She added, “A centralized computing architecture was critical to the program success but also yielded many integration challenges as the centralized processing required the integration of numerous vendor components and software capabilities.”

 The lessons of Comanche have not been lost.
 “A centralized architecture is still the basis for open system architecture concepts,” said Harris.
-“Model-based systems engineering, open architecture standards for software development and interoperable interface standards have increased the odds of success for future system developments.
+“Model-based systems engineering, open architecture standards for software development, and interoperable interface standards have increased the odds of success for future system developments.
 The activities derived from the Future Airborne Capabilities Environment [FACE] engagements are working to drive open architecture standards and requirements that support future plug-and-play capabilities.
 The FACE approach should lend itself to easier regression testing and ready introduction of new components providing improved system capabilities.”

 After the Comanche cancellation and a short assignment in the Cruise Missile Defense System (previously Short Range Air Defense) project office, Harris joined the AMRDEC Sensor Development and Integration Directorate and PM Unmanned Aircraft Systems (UAS) as the systems engineering and integration lead for the Gray Eagle precursor.
 “I worked an initiative to look at new technology solutions for the UAS product baselines.”

 Harris received her doctorate in organizational leadership from the University of Phoenix in 2011, and in 2012 became deputy director for the AMRDEC Aviation Development Directorate (ADD).
-From 2015 to 2017, she served as director of the AMRDEC Weapons Development and Integration Directorate, which provides expertise in all aspects of weapon system design, development, improvement and integration for the Army.
+From 2015 to 2017, she served as director of the AMRDEC Weapons Development and Integration Directorate, which provides expertise in all aspects of weapon system design, development, improvement, and integration for the Army.
 Harris was named AMRDEC director in November 2017.

 AMRDEC now leads the Joint Multi-Role Technology Demonstration (JMR-TD).
 Harris explained, “The JMR-TD is an Army Science & Technology program designed to develop, expand, and demonstrate new capabilities in vertical lift technology.
 It is a precursor to the Department of Defense Future Vertical Lift program.”
 In December 2017, the Army participated in the Bell V-280 Valor JMR-TD first flight event with support from the Aviation Engineering Directorate on site in the telemetry room.
 Army experimental test pilots and flight test engineers from the Aviation Applied Technology Directorate were on site preparing to support follow-on tests.